sp9k/monster/docs/tutorial.md

     .db 120

 chars
-    .inc "chars.s"
+    .inc "CHARS.S"
 ```

 The `chars` label represents the address of our character set.
-If you wish, you may also put the `chars` label inside the `chars.s` file.
+If you wish, you may also put the `chars` label inside the `CHARS.S` file.

 `spriteid` will represent the cell from our character set that we'll render.
 It will
 be the basis for the multiplication we do to calculate the actual data for the "sprite" at